roundedrectangle/harbour-saillm/README.md

 you NEED to setup a backend for this to work

+## open ai instructions

-open ai instructions: register as chat gpt developer and gather an api key, go to settings, set backend as openai and api key as api key. if you don't know what base url means you should not touch it probably
+register as chat gpt developer and gather an api key, go to settings, set backend as openai and api key as api key. if you don't know what base url means you should not touch it probably

-ollama instructions:
+## ollama instructions

 1. download ollama to your computer with the script they provide here https://ollama.com/download
 2. run `sudo systemctl edit ollama`, or `sudo SYSTEMD_EDITOR=editor systemctl edit ollama` replacing editor with your favourite text editor